 - Increase competitiveness and the ease of doing business

 - Accelerate annual infrastructure spending to account for five (5) percent of Gross Domestic Product (GDP)

 - Promote rural and value chain development toward increasing agricultural and rural enterprise productivity

 - Ensure security of land tenure to encourage investments

 - Invest in human capital development

 - Promote science, technology, and the creative arts

 - Improve social protection programs, including the government’s Conditional Cash Transfer program

 - Strengthen implementation of the Responsible Parenthood and Reproductive Health Law

-President Duterte is pursuing an "independent foreign policy" where the Philippines maintains its strong ties with established allies and, at the same time, develops closer relations with non-traditional partners in the international community.
-His renewed emphasis on Assistance to Nationals (ATN)—the third pillar of Philippine foreign policy, after national security and economic diplomacy—placed the promotion and protection of the rights and welfare of Overseas Filipino Workers (OFWs) as a top government priority.
+President Duterte has reaffirmed the "independent foreign policy" of the Philippines wherein the country maintains its strong ties with established allies and, at the same time, develops closer relations with non-traditional partners in the international community.
+His renewed emphasis on Assistance-to-Nationals (ATN)—the third pillar of Philippine foreign policy, after national security and economic diplomacy—placed the promotion and protection of the rights and welfare of Filipinos outside the Philippines, including Overseas Filipino Workers (OFWs), as a top government priority.